MikulasZelinka/pyfiction/README.rst

 Requirements
 ------------

-* Python 3.6 (older version might work but they aren't tested, Python 3.5 tested briefly)
+* Python 3.6 (older versions might work but they aren't tested, Python 3.5 tested briefly)
 * `text-games <https://github.com/MikulasZelinka/text-games>`_ submodule for games 'Saving John' and 'Machine of Death'
 * `keras <https://github.com/fchollet/keras>`_, `tensorflow <https://github.com/tensorflow/tensorflow>`_ and their dependencies for launching the example agents
 * selenium and `chromedriver <https://sites.google.com/a/chromium.org/chromedriver/>`_ for running the HTML-based games